A Gallery: Go Figure

-In June 2008, the gallery opened Go Figure a figurative exhibition by nine artists including Diarmuid Byron O'Connor, Beth Carter, Mila Judge Furstova, Gay Ribisi, Dormice, Carmen Giraldez, Charles Thomson, Thomas Ostenberg and Paul Normansell.
+In June 2008, the gallery opened Go Figure, a figurative exhibition by nine artists including Diarmuid Byron O'Connor, Beth Carter, Mila Judge Furstova, Gay Ribisi, Dormice, Carmen Giraldez, Charles Thomson, Thomas Ostenberg and Paul Normansell.

 An article on Go Figure in GQ magazine showed Normansell's painting of Kate Moss, which was seen by the manager of rock band The Killers, who commissioned Normansell to create the artwork for the Day & Age album and the single, Human.
 The video to the single the Killers featured Normansell's paintings.

 Scientology connections

 In 2001, Scott became a member of the Church of Scientology during a trip to Los Angeles.
 The gallery had a shelf of books for sale by Scientology founder, L. Ron Hubbard and hosted religious workshops for the Church about two times a week.
 Scott said that the importance of artists is acknowledged by Scientology, whose teachings can help artists' work by improving their "emotional tone", which in the case of Francis Bacon was "all fear".

 Scott has worked with photographer Tyler Shields, who has said of A Gallery's Scientology affiliation, "I have a lot of friends that are Scientologists ...
 Fraser [Kee Scott], the guy who runs that gallery, he found me back in the MySpace days.
 He is a very, very fucking smart guy and he has a great eye for things.
 He worked at my last gallery and to my knowledge he wasn't promoting Scientology to anybody, he was trying to sell art."

-The A Gallery was located at 154 Merton Hall Road, Wimbledon, SW19 3PZ.
+The A Gallery was located at 154 Merton Hall Road, Wimbledon, London SW19 3PZ.